EducationalTestingService/rstfinder/README.md

     The extracted features for the training and development set are now in the `rst_discourse_tb_edus_features_TRAINING_TRAIN.tsv` and `rst_discourse_tb_edus_features_TRAINING_DEV.tsv` files respectively.

-5. **Train the CRF-based segmenter model and tune its hyper-parameters**.
+5. **Train the segmenter CRF model and tune its hyper-parameters**.
 Train (with the training set) and tune (with the development set) a CRF-based discourse segmentation model:

     ```bash
     tune_segmentation_model rst_discourse_tb_edus_features_TRAINING_TRAIN.tsv rst_discourse_tb_edus_features_TRAINING_DEV.tsv segmentation_model
     ```

     This command iterates over a pre-defined list of values for the `C` regularization parameter for the CRF, trains a model using the features extracted from the training set, and then evaluates that model on the development set.
 Its final output is the `C` value that yields the highest performance F1 score on the development set.
 After this command, you will have a number of files with the prefix `segmentation_model` in the current directory, e.g., `segmentation_model.C0.25`, `segmentation_model.C1.0` et cetera.
 These are the CRF model files trained with those specific values of the `C` regularization parameter.
-Underlyingly, the command uses the `crf_learn` and `crf_test` binaries via `subprocess`.
+Underlyingly, the command uses the `crf_learn` and `crf_test` binaries from [CRFPP](https://github.com/taku910/crfpp) via `subprocess`.

-6. **Train the logistic-regression RST Parsing model and tune its hyper-parameters**.
+6. **Train the logistic regression RST Parsing model and tune its hyper-parameters**.
 Train (with the training set) and tune (with the development set) a discourse parsing model that uses logistic regression:

     ```bash
     tune_rst_parser rst_discourse_tb_edus_TRAINING_TRAIN.json rst_discourse_tb_edus_TRAINING_DEV.json rst_parsing_model